-Most of the time, guinea pig owners prefer to keep guinea pigs in a pair or simply own just one guinea pig.
-Guinea pigs are very social animals and they don’t love to live alone.
-So it’s very important that your guinea pig has a companion in your home because they can even get sick or develop diseases due to the stress caused by loneliness.
+Most of the time, guinea pig owners prefer to keep guinea pigs in a pair or own just one guinea pig.
+However, guinea pigs are very social animals, and they don’t like to live alone.
+So your guinea pig must have a companion in your home because they can even get sick or develop diseases due to the stress caused by loneliness.

-Guinea pigs can definitely live with each other, but what’s about other animal species, more precisely chicken?
+Guinea pigs can live with each other, but what about with other animals?

-In the following section, we have given you some reasons why you could theoretically put your guinea pigs and chickens together, but also many more reasons why that isn’t such a good idea.
+In the following section, we will discuss some reasons why you could theoretically put your guinea pigs and chickens together and many more reasons why that isn’t such a good idea.
 Let’s start!

 Reasons Why Guinea Pigs Could Potentially Live With Chickens

-Let’s start by examining why in theory guinea pigs could live with chicken.
-One of the main points is that both guinea pigs and chicken aren’t predatory animals and they aren’t prone to attacking each other.
+Let’s start by examining why guinea pigs could live with chicken in theory.
+One of the main points is that guinea pigs and chicken aren’t predatory animals and aren’t prone to attacking each other.

-When it comes to the size, a small chicken isn’t that much bigger than an average guinea pig.
+Moreover, a small chicken isn’t that much bigger than an average guinea pig when it comes to size.
 Depending on the behavior, a guinea pig is more likely to behave more wildly than the young chicken.
 They can be loud and have high energy levels.
-Still, this wouldn’t represent a problem for a guinea pig and chicken, if the cage or the space they live in is big enough.
+Still, this wouldn’t represent a problem for a guinea pig and chicken if the cage or the space they live in is big enough.

-Guinea pigs can’t live with chicken because of various bacterias that can be found in chicken poop.
+Guinea pigs can’t live with chicken because of various bacteria found in chicken poop.
 As you’ve probably known, salmonella is a pretty common bacteria that can be found not only in poop but also in raw chicken eggs.
 That’s why it’s recommended that you boil or fry your eggs before you eat them.

-It’s logical that every animal is different and that every animal needs different treatment and nutrition to live a healthy life.
+It’s logical that every animal is different and needs different treatment and nutrition to live a healthy life.

 Chicken belongs to fowls and while guinea pigs are mammals (rodents).
 On top of that, a guinea pig is still a half-wild animal that can show some of the primal instincts and sometimes get in conflict with your chicken.